-The Influence of Linguistics in a Call Center Environment
+The Influence of Linguistics in a Philippine Call Center Environment

-The age of technological advancement has taken over many aspects of the world known by many.
+The age of technological advancement has taken over many aspects of the world known by many; this include the environment of a Philippine call center.
 Information comes in all forms, all languages and is also available at the click of a button and freely distributed among the millions of inhabitants of this earth.
 With information comes assistance, and with assistance, comes support.

-The call center agency, otherwise known by many as the ‘Business Process Outsourcing’ (BPO) industry, has thrived with its numerous sites, accounts, and agents catering to clients around the globe 24/7.
+The Philippine call center industry, otherwise known by many as the ‘Business Process Outsourcing’ (BPO), has thrived with its numerous sites, accounts, and agents catering to clients around the globe 24/7.
 What many assume about the industry, however, is that the job requires an excellent command of the universal language – English.
 While this may be true, this growing industry actually caters to clients in all corners of the Earth in all available languages.

 In recent times, there has been a demand for bilingual or multilingual employees to increase productivity in the ever-growing workforce of the Philippines.
 There are TESDA courses specializing in Linguistics for potential hires to learn the language they wish to specialize in and train for fluency.
 As demand for language versatility grows, more and more overseas Filipino workers (OFWs) take special training to improve their ability to speak the language of their employers abroad.